GPflow/GPflow/README.md

 ```

 Since the publication of the GPflow paper, the software has been significantly extended
-with the framework for interdomain approximations and multiouput priors.
+with the framework for interdomain approximations and multioutput priors.
 We review the
 framework and describe the design in an [arXiv paper](https://arxiv.org/abs/2003.01115),
 which can be cited by users.